 6 sections make up this easy-to-use B2B case study template.
 Adaptable to any length, this format covers all the content you need to convey the value of your solution.

 The image below shows the template in it’s entirety.
-Note that this is laid out on one A4 page, yet covers all the aspects.
+Note that this is laid out on a single A4 page, yet covers all the aspects.
+The level of details and length you choose, should be aligned to the questions your prospective customers need addressed.
 Read on to learn more about each of the sections which together tell a complete story of customer success.

 What is the client’s contextual starting place?
 Consider the key aspects influencing their situation.
 PESTEL, political, economic, societal, technology, environmental and legal, may be a useful frame to scope the situation..

 Aim to ‘situate’ the case study in the market and competitive context that your client faced.

 Make sure to ‘size / scope’ this client so future prospects can ‘relate’, i.e., see themselves or imagine similarities with their situation.
 Are they a “market leader” or nimble and innovative?
 Do they have internationality clientele or work with archaeologists in Bristol at the cutting edge of research?

 - Explain to your reader the key project objectives.
 Lists may encourage you to focus on key customer needs & pain points.
 Lists are easier to skim and provide variety for the reader.

 2. Clients often have to make trade-offs.
 Including these ‘keeps it real’.
 E.g. do A before B, within budget € or work with existing SharePoint.